Review of Harry Potter and the Half-Blood Prince in the works. Meantime:

 One of the things I've liked about the Harry Potter books and movies is J.K.
 Rowling's and Harry's own ambivalence about Harry' status as the Chosen One.

-It's gotten to the point where I can't sort out whose Chosen One-ness came first and who's chosenness is informing whose, but Anakin Skywalker and Harry Potter, but it's now impossible for me not to see the two boy-heroes, stories as running commentaries on each other.
+It's gotten to the point where I can't sort out whose Chosen One-ness came first and who's chosenness is informing whose, but it's now impossible for me not to see the two boy-heroes Anakin Skywalker's and Harry Potter's stories as running commentaries on each other.

 It's Luke who's Harry's double now, and in that doubling Anakin becomes a double for Tom Riddle, which amounts to George Lucas doing a self-edit, rejecting earlier conceptions of Anakin as the tragic hero of his saga in favor of returning to his original concept of Vader as the villain, a point Rowling started from.
 Vader.
 Voldemort.
 The irony is that Rowling gave up her original conception of Tom Riddle as a fallen angel in favor of making him a textbook sociopath.